andy-byers/paw/README.md

     __eq(rhs) {
         return self.value == rhs
     }

+    -- metamethod for controlling null chaining and null coalescing operators __null() {
+        -- Return null if this object is semantically null, nonnull otherwise.
+        -- If null is returned, then the expression 'x?' will return 'x' from -- the enclosing function (not null), and 'x ?: 123' will evaluate to -- '123'.
+If nonnull is returned, then both 'x?' and 'x ?: 123' will -- evaluate to this function's return value (not 'x'). return self.value < 0 ?? null :: self
+    }
 }

 -- Instances of 'Class' can be equality-compared with, and added to, numeric